Commercial Boiler Breakdowns: Common Reasons Why They Happen

 Like most developing technologies, boilers today are much more reliable, better built and designed for long term operation.
 But however much you invest in planned maintenance, things can still go wrong.
 Boilers are very important to businesses in terms of health, safety and welfare, and some may need hot water supplies for production processes or water treatment systems, so investing in a good, modern boiler is an important decision for a business.

-However, boilers can switch off, leak, run loudly, fail to heat water, lose pressure or increase pressure too high.
+However, boilers can break down and need repair.
+They switch off, leak, run loudly, fail to heat water, lose pressure or increase pressure too high.
 This can result in a breakdown of your boiler, so what can cause this?
+Understanding how commercial boilers work will also help you foresee potential issues and improve its efficiency.
 Here we look at the most common reasons.

 Commercial Boiler Age